AnEntrypoint/hyper-nat-dirty/readme.md

 proto selects tcp or udp
-port specifies the port number serverport specifies the port number on the server
+port specifies the port number serverport specifies the port number on the server publicKey is provided to you by the person who starts the server, it will be printed on their terminal when their app starts and is based on their secret
 ```
 {
   "schema": [